Photo by Kristyn Ulanday

 What’s your story?
 Read between the lines with new activities to do at home, outside, or even in the galleries at the ICA.
-This month’s activities will be available on the ICA website beginning on 6/25.
+On your own time, download new hands-on artmaking activities!
+Check out this month’s activities!

 Dive into this custom reading list designed by our friends at the Boston Public Library and explore young artists, famous artists, and the rich world of artmaking with the family!

 Virtual Play Date activities are designed for kids and their grownups to participate together.
 Workshops will be held on Zoom and will be live and interactive.
 Recommended ages are provided as a guide, but you know your child best!
 If you have questions about a particular workshop, don’t hesitate to reach us at email@example.com.

 Tickets are SOLD OUT for Free Admission for Families on Sat, June 26.
 Reserve tickets in advance for next month’s free family admission day on Sat, July 31.
 More details More details

 NOTE the Bank of America Art Lab is currently closed.